johnmaeda/chat-from-terminal-js/README.md

 # OpenAI Chatting With Benefits In Terminal

+This is a super stripped-down version of what you can do with LLMs and coding.
+If you're interested in doing more interesting things, then check out [Semantic Kernel](https://github.com/microsoft/semantic-kernel) to go many steps further!

 ## Getting Started

 Have your OpenAI API key ready to input OR have it stored in your environment ahead of time with: